Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

 Why do we get an error now?
 Well `color` is optional, and we are in strict mode, which means, that the type union is extended by an `undefined`/`void` type, but our function doesn't accept `undefined`.
 This is also compiler at it's best, which tries to protect us to adhere to proper program execution ( remember the times `undefined is not a function` ? ).

-## How to fix this aka solving the milion dollar problem?
+## How to fix this aka solving the million dollar problem?

 As of today _June 2018/TypeScript 2.9_ there are 4 options how to fix this: